 In this Netflix Original series, watch Marie as she helps people have the ultimate declutter by choosing her path of joy.
 A must-watch for anyone with a Monica-style hidden cupboard or those who just love to nosey inside other people’s homes.

 View this post on Instagram

-Another one for self-confessed neat freaks, The Home Edit, which is produced by Reese Witherspoon’s production company Hello Sunshine, sits somewhere between Marie Kondo and Queer Guy and is perhaps the most satisfying thing to watch on the box right now.
+Another one for self-confessed neat freaks, The Home Edit, which is returning for season 2 in April, sits somewhere between Marie Kondo and Queer Guy and is perhaps the most satisfying thing to watch on the box right now.

 From reorganising one of LA’s most enviable wardrobes with Rachel Zoe to getting a Kardashian’s pantry in order, this is decluttering porn for your inner neat freak.

 Guaranteed to either inspire you to get your sh*t together or make you feel utterly terrible about the sheer disorder of your home.

 This Netflix series takes interiors lovers on a mind bending trip into some extraordinary homes, from a retiree who can scuba dive in an actual aquarium in her living room to the somewhat creepy life-sized doll’s house in Hollywood.

 Queer Eye is the kind of life affirming TV we need right now as we slide into second wave.
 Cosy up with the Fab Five – Bobby, Antoni, Jonathan, Karamo and Tan – as they transform someone’s life in each episode, from rebuilding their self-confidence to educating them on their diet and making over their wardrobes.

 For those who love the interiors side of things, it’s Bobby Berk who goes into each guests’ homes and completely transforms them in under 48 hours.

 Essentially a makeover show but one that will restore your faith in humanity.
 No, you’re crying.